At a more leisurely pace

 The way we do it

-Hanwha Phasor deploys an inventive and patented approach to implementing our phased array antenna: analogue IQ baseband combining across the antenna enabled by an application-specific integrated circuit (ASIC).
+Hanwha Phasor’s technology demonstrator deploys an inventive and patented approach to implementing our phased array antenna: analogue IQ baseband combining across the antenna enabled by an application-specific integrated circuit (ASIC).
 This enables an active phased array terminal capable of GEO, HEO, MEO and LEO connectivity, while delivering a superior experience for users.
-Our array consumes less power than pure digital alternatives, generates very high performance for the platform real estate occupied and offers an elegant solution to this intrinsic system trade-off.
+The array consumes less power than pure digital alternatives, generates very high performance for the platform real estate occupied and offers an elegant solution to this intrinsic system trade-off.

 At each radiating element, the signal is mixed up or down from RF to analogue IQ baseband.
 This allows the rest of the system functions (phase-shifters, attenuators, polarisation control and combining and distributing across the array) to be carried out at the lowest frequency possible.
 These low frequency circuits are less complex to design, more stable, more efficient and less ‘lossy’ than those of other AESA architectures.